sbravo15/core-code-from-scratch-readme/README.md

 | easier to debug         | source code is **public**   |

+Compiled: C, C++, Objective-C
+Interpreted: PHP, JavaScript
+Hybrid: Java, C#, VB.Net, Python

+Intermidiate Approach:
+Takes it as far as it can into Machine Code, often Assembly and let's the other party finish the rest.
+JIT: Just in time compilation.

 Interpreted vs Compiled Programming Languages: What's the Difference? [^1].
 What is Machine code Video [^2].